dotnet/android/Documentation/guides/building-apps/build-properties.md

 - `class-parse` doesn't "skip" classes which inherit from or contain members of unresolvable types.

-**Experimental**.
 Added in Xamarin.Android 6.0.

-The default value is `jar2xml`.
+The default value is `jar2xml` in "legacy" Xamarin.Android and `class-parse` in .NET 6 and higher.

-Support for `jar2xml` is obsolete, and support for `jar2xml` will be removed as part of .NET 6.
+Support for `jar2xml` is obsolete, and `jar2xml` is removed in .NET 6.

 ## AndroidCodegenTarget